What causes a Bartholin’s cyst

 Bartholin’s glands are found on each side of the vaginal opening and produce the fluid that helps lubricate the vagina.
 Sometimes the glands become blocked and the fluid causes a Bartholin’s cyst.
 If the fluid becomes infected, it will form pus and become a Bartholin’s abscess.

-You’ll usually have a cyst or abscess on one side of your vaginal opening at a time which can recur.
+You'll usually have a cyst or abscess on one side of your vaginal opening.
+Bartholin cysts can also recur.

 Bartholin’s cysts symptoms